The Definitive Practice Guide to the 911 Dispatcher Test (CritiCall, POST, NYPD & More)

 Is the Dispatcher Test Hard?

-The Dispatcher test is considered a hard exam since it simulates the challenging tasks of actual 911 dispatchers.
+The Dispatcher test is considered a hard exam since it simulates the challenging tasks of actual 911 dispatchers and because of the strict time limits in some of its modules.
 Also, since most candidates take the exam without any prior dispatch experience, they're often overwhelmed by its unique sections, such as multitasking, call summarization, and more.

 That being said, it's definitely possible to prepare for this test and succeed, even if you have zero experience.
 That's because you can learn and improve all the skills and abilities that are being evaluated on this test.